glouppe/proj0016-big-data-project/lecture1.md

 - How do I present my results?
 - How do I make interpretable visualizations?
 - How do I present my results to a non-technical audience?
+- How do I make my results and conclusions as simple as possible, but not simpler?

 ---